aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/delete-pivot-table-from-a-worksheet/_index.md

 ---
 title: Delete Pivot Table from a Worksheet
 type: docs
 weight: 60
 url: /javascript-cpp/delete-pivot-table-from-a-worksheet/
 description: Aspose.Cells for JavaScript via C++ code to remove PivotTable for Excel Worksheets
 keywords: Aspose.Cells for JavaScript via C++ Excel, Excel JavaScript library, remove pivot table from worksheet, remove pivot table from excel, how to delete pivot table with Aspose.Cells for JavaScript via C++, delete pivot table, delete pivot table from excel, delete pivot table, Aspose.Cells for JavaScript via C++ remove pivot table, remove pivot table, delete pivot table, how to delete pivot table
 ---

 {{% alert color="primary" %}}

-Aspose.Cells for JavaScript via C++ provides a feature to delete or remove Pivot Table from a Worksheet.
-You can delete the pivot table using pivot table object or pivot table position.
-Please use the [**Worksheet.pivotTables.remove(pivotTable)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#remove-pivottable-) method to delete the pivot table using pivot table object and [**Worksheet.pivotTables.removeAt(index, keepData)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#removeAt-number-boolean-) method to delete pivot table object using its position inside the pivot table collection.
+Aspose.Cells for JavaScript via C++ provides a feature to delete or remove a pivot table from a worksheet.
+You can delete the pivot table using a pivot‑table object or its position.
+Please use the [**Worksheet.pivotTables.remove(pivotTable)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#remove-pivottable-) method to delete the pivot table using a pivot‑table object and the [**Worksheet.pivotTables.removeAt(index, keepData)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#removeAt-number-boolean-) method to delete the pivot table using its position inside the pivot‑table collection.

 {{% /alert %}}

 ## **How to Delete Pivot Table from Worksheet Using Aspose.Cells for JavaScript via C++**

 The following sample code deletes two pivot tables from the worksheet.
-First it removes pivot table using [**Worksheet.pivotTables.remove(pivotTable)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#remove-pivottable-) method and then it removes pivot table using [**Worksheet.pivotTables.removeAt(index, keepData)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#removeAt-number-boolean-) method
+First it removes the pivot table using the [**Worksheet.pivotTables.remove(pivotTable)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#remove-pivottable-) method, and then it removes the pivot table using the [**Worksheet.pivotTables.removeAt(index, keepData)**](https://reference.aspose.com/cells/javascript-cpp/pivottablecollection/#removeAt-number-boolean-) method.

 ```html
 <!DOCTYPE html>